No cameras allowed during Epic Games antitrust trial against Apple | Technology

 A federal judge said Wednesday that no cameras will be allowed during an antitrust trial starting May 3 between "Fortnite" creator Epic Games and Apple Inc.

 Judge Yvonne Gonzalez Rogers said during a pretrial conference that members of the public will have access to the trial through an audio-only feed and will have access to exhibits filed during the trial.
-She also said that one member of the media will be permitted to monitor the trial from the courtroom and that Apple and Epic will have to decide on which member of the media will attend.
+She also said that one member of the media will be permitted to monitor the trial from the courtroom.
+Judge Gonzalez Rogers gave a media coalition led by the Reporters Committee for the Freedom of the Press until the end of the week to determine a protocol for which member of the media will be allowed in the courtroom.

+Also Read: Apple series 'Five Days at Memorial' adds actor Cornelius Smith Jr to cast

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)